 Participation of Apollo Global Securities, LLC in the Sales of the Initial Notes

-Apollo Global Securities, LLC is an affiliate of Apollo, one of the Sponsors, and acted as an initial purchaser in the sales of the initial notes.
+JEV, LLC is an affiliate of Apollo, one of the Sponsors, and acted as an initial purchaser in the sales of the initial notes.
 Apollo Global Securities, LLC received $937,500, $2,500,000 and $131,250 of the gross spread in the sales of the initial senior secured notes, initial 2020 senior notes and initial 2022 senior notes, respectively.